 Secondly, it is true that during the cold season, ticks and mosquitoes cannot thrive.
 So, medical experts worry that the effect of temperature fluctuations during spring might allow insects that spread infectious diseases like malaria to thrive.
 But you can avoid getting ill during springtime by taking beneficial herbs as well as vitamins and mineral supplements.

 Astragalus, Turmeric and Spirulina Supplements: These herbs support respiratory and nasal health in those battling seasonal health issues while boosting the immune system at the same time.

 Zinc: Zinc is an essential micronutrient capable of promoting our immune system health.
 Zinc also supports respiratory function, muscle health.

-Vitamin C: Vitamin C is a rich source of antioxidants that help to strengthen the immune system.
+Vitamin C: vitamins C is a rich source of antioxidants which help to strengthen the immune system.
 Studies also suggest that Vitamin C can boost respiratory function and skin health.
 This is so because vitamin C primarily helps the body produce collagen and repair damaged tissues.

 Take Some Vitamin E

 Much of sunlight during spring is a blessing, but some people complain of sunburns.
 Vitamin E contains active antioxidants that can help prevent sunburns.
 It is advisable to take both vitamin C and E in fighting sunburns and collagen repair for fast effectiveness.
 Applying creams infused with vitamin E can also help protect the skin from the sun's ultraviolet rays.